-A full bridge reconstruction on Middle Valley Road is expected to begin in June, but a specific date has not been set, Khurdan said.
+A full bridge reconstruction on , Khurdan said.
 The project was originally expected to begin in either late April or early May.

 Utility relocation–electrical wires specifically–has yet to be determined, and final approval for the contractor by the Department of Transportation has yet to be submitted, Khurdan said.

 The project, which includes repaving of approximately 100 feet of roadway approaching both sides of the bridge, is expected to take up to six months.
 That is, however, just a timetable, according to Khurdan, and could be done quicker.

 Detours for the roadway will re-route drivers heading southeast onto Schooley’s Mountain Road via Zellers Road to West Springtown Road, according to Lt.
 Mark Niemynski.

 Residents in the area have expressed concern over the ability of fire and first aid personnel to safely reach homes between Zellers Road and the bridge location.
 In that area is a hairpin turn, named Woodpecker’s Point, that forces drivers to turn approximately 135-degrees right, downhill.

 “(The fire trucks) are just going to have to make it around the corner,” said Chief Dave Steinel.
 “They don’t have much choice.”

 The area lies within the Long Valley Fire Company’s jurisdiction.
 Chief Jim Rasmussen could not immediately be reached for this story.

 On the other side of the township, and crossing over the Musconetcong River, is the Newburgh Road Bridge, which has been considered “structurally deficient” and “functionally obsolete” .